Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/j/JasPer/README.md

 ### Version 4.2.9 from 26.03 on

--   Trivial port of the EasyConfig for 4.2.8 in 25.09.
+-   Started as a trivial port of the EasyConfig for 4.2.8 in 25.09.

+-   However, we added support for the HEIC image format which pulled in a lot of additional dependencies, moving this package to the back of the build chain.